How to balance a job and study at university

 How many hours can a student work?

-Some universities don't permit students to work during term time.
-Others, however, recommend limiting work hours to 10 per week.
+Some universities discourage students from working during term time.
+Others, however, recommend limiting work hours to 15–20 per week.

-While UK students can technically work as much as they want, there are some rules around part-time work for international students.
-Most international students in the UK can work up to 20 hours per week during term time and full-time during breaks.
-It all depends on the type of visa you have, though.
+International students in the UK can usually work up to 20 hours per week during term time and full-time during breaks.
+It depends on the type of visa you have, though.

 How to manage a part-time job at university

-Here are some top tips on how to balance a job and study:
+Here are some tips on how to balance a job and study:

-It's worth asking yourself: do you really need a job?
+It's worth asking yourself: do you absolutely need a job?

-For the majority of us, the answer to this will be a resounding "yes".
-Maintenance Loans barely cover rent these days, never mind the costs of living.
+For many, the answer to this will be a resounding "yes".
+Maintenance Loans barely cover rent for some students, never mind the additional costs of living beyond that.

 However, for some more fortunate students, getting a part-time job might be more hassle than it's worth.
 If you can afford to get by without one, you'd be able to spend more time on your studies.